darwins-challenge/workshop/README.md

 [![Build Status](https://travis-ci.org/darwins-challenge/workshop.svg?branch=master)](https://travis-ci.org/darwins-challenge/workshop)

-A repository gathering all the related files used during the Fly Me To The Moon workshop.
+This repository bundles all subrepositories for the Fly Me To The Moon workshop.

-The entire repository is downloadable as a [resource][workshop].
-Note that the resource also has some extra files, downloaded when the resource is built.
-In particular what is missing in this repository is the [book][].
+**If you're looking at this repository on GitHub:** you're missing some files.
+Download the whole bundle as a [resource][workshop].
+In particular, you're missing the [book][].

+**If you got these files from a USB stick during the workshop**: congratulations, you're all set!

 ## Note: if you're using this package without an internet connection